 The festival site is big and caters for around 120,000 visitors across the 3 days.

 Standard Weekend Festival Ticket: These cover arena entry for all 3 days.
 They also include camping.
-2020 Tickets have SOLD OUT.
-Day tickets may still yet get released nearer the time.

 Day Tickets: A limited amount of day tickets tend to go on sale nearer to the festival date.